-To color your Grey hair, take care of it
+To color your Grey hair is, take care of it before and after

 Here are 4 important steps to know if you color gray hair